 Kohiraifu 珈琲生活, a Japanese word that means coffee life.

-The Netherlands has a unique lifestyle that allows us to be carefree, relaxed and jolly.
-As musicians, though, we are often occupied with practices, rehearsals, lessons and concerts.
-To enjoy our leisure time, we like to explore and learn about new things, and that’s how we discover our love for coffee.
+The Netherlands is a place that offers a relaxed, complimentary lifestyle for our everyday life.
+As musicians though, we are often occupied with practices, rehearsals, lessons and concerts.
+To enjoy our leisure time, we like to explore and learn about new things, which is how we discover our love for coffee.
 Coffee has, since then, become our daily happiness and inspiration.

-Not only have we found joy in coffee tasting, we’ve also discovered a space for us to meditate and to contemplate.
-We've developed our way of pouring coffee that allows us to be patient and encourages us to find our inner peace.
-We find this experience especially crucial for our musical development as it also sparks creativity.
-No matter how stressed or busy we are, spending some time to brew a nice cup of coffee has been a significant part of our everyday life.
+We have found pure bliss and joy in our journey of coffee tasting.
+Brewing a nice cup of coffee has also created a space for us to meditate and contemplate.
+We find this experience crucial for our musical development as it often spark joy and creativity.
+Therefore, no matter how stressful or busy, spending time to brew a nice cup of coffee has then been a significant part of our everyday lives.

-To revive the intimate feelings, we spent a lot of time learning about drip coffee and collecting Japanese brewing equipment.
-Surprisingly, we discover interesting stories one after another between the Netherlands and Japan.
+To relive the intimate feelings, we began collecting Japanese brewing equipment and learning about the art of drip coffee.
+Much to our surprise, we also discovered interesting stories one after another between the Netherlands and Japan.

-Even during “Sakoku 鎖国", the isolationist foreign policy in Japan between the seventeenth century and nineteenth century, the Netherlands was the only country allowed to trade with Japan.
+Even during “Sakoku 鎖国", the isolationist foreign policy that limited diplomacy in Japan between the seventeenth century and nineteenth century, the Netherlands was the only country legally allowed to trade with Japan.

 Around 1700, coffee was introduced to Dejima in Nagasaki via the Dutch.

-In 1817, Udagawa Yōan 宇田川榕菴, a Japanese Rangaku scholar, also a coffee lover, named coffee from Dutch "koffie".
+In 1817, Udagawa Yōan 宇田川榕菴, a Japanese Rangaku scholar which also happened to be a coffee lover, gave coffee its name, derived from the Dutch word "koffie".

 In 1992, as a highly modernised city, Nagasaki established a Holland Village.
 One of the highlights in the village was a Dutch cafe, which was built as a remembrance of the Dutch people who contributed to the fabulous beverage.

-Along the journey pursuing Japanese coffee culture and history, we realized that today as we live in 2020, there is actually a special chemistry about coffee that reacts between Holland and Japan.
+In the pursuit of Japanese coffee history and culture, we realized that there is a special chemistry between Holland and Japan concerning coffee.

-Today, we are bringing this top tier Japanese coffee culture back to Holland, it is interesting how history paved its way so that we could reflect on these stories and relationships that seem to be forgotten.
+Today, as we bring this top tier Japanese coffee culture back to Holland, it is interesting to understand how history has paved its way so that we could reflect on these seemingly forgotten stories and relationships.